Just5KY/homey/README.md

     ...

 This will allow homey to view and control containers on the host machine.
 It's safe to ignore `HOMEY_API_DOCKER_USER_ID` and `GROUP_ID`.

-### Docker backends
-**Portainer** - Communicates with a running [Portainer](https://github.com/portainer/portainer) instance.
-Preferred as it provides an additional layer of security via password authentication.

-**Docker API** - Communicates with the parent Docker Engine process if running in a container.
-Communicates with the local Docker Engine process otherwise.

 ### Minimal mode
 **Minimal mode** turns homey into a more traditional dashboard with links to services and low overhead.
 All features besides service links and bookmarks are disabled, along with 3D eyecandy.
 This option can be toggled using the settings menu or the `minimal_mode` flag in `config.yml`.